 Why was this athlete 'too tall' to race?

-Do running prostheses, also known as blades, give sprinters an unfair advantage over biological legs?
-And does increasing blade length make sprinters go even faster?

-US athlete Blake Leeper, a double amputee, is already a Paralympic silver medallist and world record holder, and now wants to compete in the Olympics.
+US athlete Blake Leeper, a double amputee, is already a Paralympian silver medallist and world record holder, and now wants to compete in the Olympics.

 But after the rules were changed in 2018, the blades that Leeper had been running on for years were deemed too long for competition.